Power-Grid Controller Anomaly Detection with Enhanced Temporal Deep Learning: Detection Methodology

-In the profiling, collections of the reference reconstruction error distribution are required to be gathered in a clean environment.
-This can be done by collecting the HPC sequences immediately after a trusted version of control code is uploaded.
-The gathered HPC sequences are sent to the trained deep learning module to calculate the reference reconstruction errors.
-These offline reconstruction errors are then stored in a separate RAM partition, and used as the references in the online detection.
-To better represent the reconstruction error distribution by the empirical samples, multiple reference reconstruction errors can be generated and compared with the observed reconstruction errors in the online detection phase.
+In the profiling, collections of the reference RED are required to be gathered in a clean environment.
+This can be done by collecting the HPC sequences immediately after a trusted version of the control code is uploaded.
+The gathered HPC sequences are sent to the trained model to calculate the reference RED.
+These REDs are then stored in secure memory, and used as the references in the online detection.
+To better represent the RED by the empirical samples, multiple reference REDs can be generated and compared with the observed RED in the online detection phase.

-\bheading{Model selection.} Among the deep learning models, Recurrent Neural Network (RNN) and its variation Long Short-Term Memory (LSTM) \cite{hochreiter1997long} have become the most powerful ones in modeling sequential data.
-They achieve significant successes in sequential data processing \cite{graves2013speech,sutskever2014sequence}.
-An LSTM cell has three gates that control information flow: the forget gate, the input gate and the output gate.
-The forget gate controls the amount of previous information remaining in the cell memory.
-The input gate controls the amount of new information flowing to the cell memory, and the output gate controls the amount of information flowing to the output.
-Thus, LSTM automatically determines what information to "remember" and "forget".
-Details of LSTM are given in Appendix B.

-The Restricted Boltzmann Machine (RBM) is another generative neural network which can learn a probability distribution.
-RBMs are shallow, two-layer neural nets i.e. one visible layer and one invisible layer.
-Each visible node takes a low-level feature (e.g. HPC values in the context of a power-grid system) from a sample in the dataset to be learned.
-Each invisible node represents a high-level learned feature (e.g. controller behavior in the context of a power-grid system).
-However, the vanilla RBM does not capture the temporal information, therefore in this work, we leverage a variant of RBM which considers historical information, i.e. Conditional-RBM (CRBM).
-The detailed structures of RBM and CRBM are given in Appendix B.

-We use either LSTM or Conditional-RBM as our predictors of the controller behavior, enhanced by the Kolmogorov\text{-}Smirnov statistical test (Section \ref{sec:KSforReconstruct}).

-\bheading{Model evolution.} To accommodate the legitimate controller behavior drift, e.g. an update of the control code, the deep learning model needs to be retrained or fine-tuned online.
+\bheading{Model evolution.} To accommodate legitimate controller behavior drift, e.g. an update of the control code, the deep learning model needs to be retrained or fine-tuned online.
 Note that either in the initial training or online fine-tuning, the deep learning model must be trained with HPC measurements from a clean (no attack) environment.
 Otherwise, the trained model cannot predict the normal behavior correctly.